AtlasAnalyticsLab/AtlasPatch/README.md

 - **`--use-padding`**: Allow patches extending beyond image boundaries
   - True (default): Patches at edges can extend beyond bounds
   - False: Patches must be fully contained within image

+## Tasks
+- [ ] Extract patches at different magnification level
+- [ ] Add visualization module to visualize the patches
+- [ ] Decide on the final arguments and parameter we are going to expose / de-expose
+- [ ] Check if file exist in the output directory and if so then skip it
+- [ ] Support parallelization for a single GPU
+- [ ] Support paralelization for multipl GPUs